-Sub-attributes: least depth of detected features measured see clause 28.5 significant features detectedsee clause 28.17size of features detectedsee clause 28.18
+Sub-attributes: least depth of detected features measured significant features detected size of features detected neasured see clause 28.5 see clause 28.17 see clause 28.18

 A feature in this context is meant to be any object, whether manmade or not, projecting above the sea floor, which may be a danger for surface navigation.
 (Refer IHO document S-44).
 Features detected does not describe if features were actually detected during a hydrographic survey, but whether the survey had the capacity to detect features.